 Vivi-Mari Carpelan is a Finnish artist now resident in Wales, United Kingdom.
 Her artistic practice targets the survival of the authentic self when immersed in the overpowering shadows of the collective consciousness, as well as times of liminality and transition.

 Her artistic expression runs parallel with the experience of imprisonment in an imperfect body in an imbalanced world.
-Through a process of physical and emotional deconstruction and reconstruction, she attempts to bring attention to imperfection, decay and vulnerability, suggesting that these are inevitable and even necessary aspects of life that complement the glossiness of technological evolution.
-She feels that it’s necessary to observe and understand the interplay of the dichotomies in order to solve personal and collective dilemmas regarding human dignity and the intrinsic value of the individual experience.
+Through a process often marked by physical and emotional deconstruction followed by reconstruction, she attempts to bring attention to imperfection, decay and vulnerability.
+She is thereby suggesting that these are inevitable and even necessary aspects of life that complement the glossiness of technological evolution.
+She feels that it’s necessary to observe and understand the interplay of the dichotomies in order to solve personal and collective dilemmas regarding human dignity and the intrinsic, unquestionable value of the individual experience.